brendanf/FUNGuildR/README.md

 The main functions are `funguild_assign()` and `nemaguild_assign()`.
 Each of these takes as their first argument a `data.frame`, which should contain a `character` column named “Taxonomy”.
-They return a version of the same `data.frame` (as a `tibble`) with additional columns “trophicMode”, “guild”, “growthForm”, “trait”, “confidenceRanking”, “notes”, and “citationSource”.
+They return a version of the same `data.frame` (as a `tibble`) with additional columns “taxon”, “taxonomicLevel”, “trophicMode”, “guild”, “growthForm”, “trait”, “confidenceRanking”, “notes”, and “citationSource”.
 That’s it\!

 Here’s how it works on a sample database (scroll to see additional columns):